 The memorist is an archetype of the scholar class.

 At 1st level, the memorist gains the ability to act uncannily swiftly on pre-made plans.
-At the start of each day, the memorist rolls a number of dice equal to his Intelligence modifier.
+At the start of each day, the memorist rolls a number of dice equal to his Wisdom or Intelligence modifier (whichever is higher).
 He may choose any type of die (d20, d10, etc.) or combination thereof, but must specify the type(s) before rolling.
 Throughout the course of the day, the memorist may choose to substitute these rolls, as a free action, for those he makes in the normal course of play so long as they are of the appropriate die type, though he is limited to one substitution per round.
 Once he has exhausted the pool of rolls granted by Memorandum, he may not make any more substitutions until he makes fresh rolls the next day.

-This ability replaces sprite familiar.
+This ability replaces arcane hypothesis.

 Starting at 1st level, the memorist leverages his studies and understanding of the past into present insight.
 When confronted with an enemy of a given type, he may, as a swift action, make an appropriate Knowledge skill check as below: